Baraboo's gilt complex

 "Here, they really keep tradition, and we can do just good classic clowning," said Karen DeSanto, an auguste clown in the style of the legendary Lou Jacob.
 "The (regular) circus is very theatrical now.
 In this Lazer Tag era, it's hard to make people watch simple people do extraordinary things."

 It wasn't hard to watch the DeSantos.
 As Prickly Pete and Polly Pureheart in a Western sketch and the Swami and his subject in a hypnotist skit, the two clowns were hysterical, leaving my son Peter convulsed with laughter.

 During our day at Circus World, we did everything we could.
-We tossed balls in the You Can Juggle demonstration, rode an elephant and fed carrot coins to giraffes and camels.
+We tossed balls in the You Can Juggle demonstration and fed carrot coins to giraffes and camels.
 We saw the Big Top Circus and its "awe-inspiring performances that reach beyond the limits of human endeavor."

 "Just as it did 100 years ago, this sawdust ring will create memories that will last a lifetime," announced the charismatic ringmaster in a rich baritone.